See Burning Man Art on the J Resort Neon Line in Reno

 Distance from Reno: About 61 miles (or just over an hour drive away).

 Lake Tahoe is a year round destination with plenty to do.
-There’s hiking and boating during the summer months and skiing being the main activity in the winter.
-You can enjoy the California side of the lake or stay on the Nevada side and partake in some gambling at one of the hotels in Stateline.
+There’s hiking, boating and kayaking in the summer months, with skiing taking over as the main activity in the winter.
+There’s the California side and Nevada side, both of which offer their own batch of activities and destinations.

 Using Reno as your base to visiting Tahoe has its advantages as the hotels tend to be more affordable and when the weather gets bad in the winter in Tahoe, it usually isn’t as bad (or non-existent) in Reno.